Enig04/Review-Analysis-and-Summarization-System/README.md

 > HTML/CSS/Js

+**NOTE:**

-**NOTE:** This project uses DeepSeek7B (https://ollama.com/library/deepseek-llm) via Ollama (https://ollama.com/) for text summarization.
+1) This project uses DeepSeek7B (https://ollama.com/library/deepseek-llm) via Ollama (https://ollama.com/) for text summarization.

 Make sure you have Ollama installed and the DeepSeek model pulled.

+2) This project uses Oxylabs' Web Scraper API for scraping amazon reviews.
+Make sure you have the required details in order to use the API.